hashicorp/se-demo-hcp-packer-essentials_assets/README.md

 export HCP_PACKER_API_CREATE_CHANNEL=${HCP_PACKER_BASE_URL}/images/${HCP_PACKER_BUCKET_SLUG}/channels
 ```

-With the URL shortcuts, the operation implemented in the track is easier to interpret and explain during a demonstration:
+With the URL shortcuts, the operation, as implemented in the track, is easier to interpret and explain during a demonstration:

 ```bash
 curl -s -H "Authorization: Bearer ${HCP_CLIENT_TOKEN}" \